philipvarghese03/BIOINFORMATICS-PROJECT-COURSE/README.md

-## Features
-1. **Preprocessing and Normalization**:
-   - Utilized normalized RNA-seq data from Galaxy.
-   - Filtered low-expressed genes and retained the top 500 most variable genes.

-2. **Visualization Techniques**:
+ **Visualization Techniques**:
+   - **Scatter Plot**: To compare mean expression levels between conditions.
+   - **PCA, t-SNE, and UMAP**: For dimensionality reduction and clustering analysis of treated and control samples.
    - **Box Plot**: To assess normalization and overall distribution of expression levels.
    - **Volcano Plot**: To visualize differentially expressed genes (Log Fold Change > 1, adjusted p-value < 0.05).
    - **Violin Plot**: To show the distribution of expression levels for significant genes.
    - **Heatmap**: To cluster significant genes and samples based on expression profiles.
-   - **PCA, t-SNE, and UMAP**: For dimensionality reduction and clustering analysis of treated vs. control samples.
-   - **Scatter Plot**: To compare mean expression levels between conditions.

-3. **Functional Analysis**:
+ **Analysis**:
-   - **KEGG Pathway Enrichment**: Identified enriched biological pathways such as cancer-related pathways and cellular senescence.
+   - **KEGG Pathway analysis**: Identified enriched biological pathways such as cancer-related pathways and cellular senescence.

 ###Prerequisites###